Thinking About Teen Drinking

 - It’s a bit hypocritical to insist that a 16 year old can drive a car, an 18 year old can assume the responsibilities of adulthood, including writing contracts, joining the military and voting, but you aren’t responsible enough to drink alcohol until you’re 21.

 - My experience as a teenager says that making it forbidden just guarantees that the kids go off somewhere secluded and drink anyhow.
-This is usually the worse alternative because now you have a bunch of drunk teenagers driving from wherever the party was.
+Alternatively, they’ll find some Washington Fake ID (which is very high-quality and difficult to identify as fake nowadays) and have easy access to a club.
+The worst option is most likely the secluded drinking because now you have a bunch of drunk teenagers driving from wherever the party was.
+This is blatantly going to result in disaster, whether they hurt themselves or someone else.
+They will need the help of someone like this DWI lawyer in Austin, TX.
+Jason Katims who would hopefully be able to lessen the charges against them, but it’s unlikely that they would get away it completely and could face time in prison.
 That’s so much better.
 Great plan guys.
 You don’t have to be a driver to know that getting behind the wheel after having a number of drinks is never the answer.
 It comes as no surprise to find that companies like Countrywide Testing exist, in the hopes of preventing teenagers (or anyone for that matter) getting behind the wheel after they’ve been drinking.
 It is not worth risking the lives of others and even yourself when it comes to drink driving.
 If you are someone who has found themselves in a situation like this, do some research into something like illinois dui (if you live in this state) and see what advice you can get from a professional DUI lawyer.
 Everyone, regardless of age should know better.
 It is always best to be safe than sorry, especially on the road.